Samantha-a/FC-Url-Uploader-X/README.md

 ## URL Uploader Bot
 ---

-An Open Source ALL-In-One Telegram RoBot, that can do lot of things.
+An Open Source ALL-In-One Telegram RoBot, that can do lot of things

-**My Features**:

-👉 All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html

-👉 Upload as file from any HTTP link

 ### Installation